 Families are constantly evolving, and multi-generational households are becoming more common.
 Many parents today take care of young children and aging relatives at the same time, or find that their adult children are returning home to live and navigate financial obstacles.
-While this trend has been happening for a while, people are re-evaluating caregiving and its financial impact in the wake of the global pandemic.

 To assess how people consider their financial caregiving responsibilities, New York Life surveyed Americans of the “Sandwich Generation” – those providing care for both children (including adult children) and aging relatives.
 We found that those who prepared for the possibility of caregiving over the long term were better equipped to deal with both the financial and emotional toll of taking care of their loved ones.

 According to our research, seven in ten respondents that are currently providing any type of financial, housing or caregiving support expect to be doing so for at least a year.
 But, many are preparing for a longer-term commitment – two in five expect to be caregiving for more than three years and one in five expect to do it for more than six years.